 Our partners including Acer, ASUS, Dell, Fujitsu, HP, Samsung and Toshiba offer a range of new Windows 10 PCs for education today starting at $189.

 Available today with Windows 10, not 10 S. He was referring to current Windows devices that range from 2-generation-old BayTrail to current Celeron and Pentium processors.
 One example is the HP Stream Pro 11 that comes with specs similar to a lot of Chromebooks we see in the education market today.
 For $189 the HP will give you a Braswell N3060 SoC, 4GB RAM, 64GB of storage.

 The next thirty minutes, however, were quite mind-numbing in my honest opinion.
-There were highlights of Minecraft Education Edition being used to learn coding, a neuroscientist demonstrating 3D modeling for medical applications and after that I pretty much checked out.
+There were highlights of Minecraft Education Edition being used to learn to code, a neuroscientist demonstrating 3D modeling for medical applications and after that, I pretty much checked out.
 I would be willing to bet the majority of the crowd present in New York did the same thing.